Louis Lipps: Pittsburgh Steelers

 In the 1984 NFL draft, Lipps was selected by the Pittsburgh Steelers 23rd overall.
 His teammate John Stallworth took him under his wing when he was a rookie.
 During his first outing with the Steelers, he caught an 80 yard touchdown pass from David Woodley against the Kansas City Chiefs.
 He would score another touchdown during the game on a 21 yard pass from Mark Malone, giving him two touchdowns in his professional debut.
 By the conclusion of his inaugural season, Lipps broke the National Football League record for punt return yardage by a rookie with 656 yards.
 Lipps returned one punt for a touchdown and also caught 45 passes for 860 receiving yards and 9 receiving touchdowns.
 He was named the NFL's Offensive Rookie of the Year at season's end and was also named to the AFC team in the Pro Bowl for that year.

 Lipps' second season in 1985 saw him go over 1,000 receiving yards with 1,134 and 12 touchdown receptions, all career highs.
 He was named 1st Team All-Pro by the Newspaper Enterprise Association (NEA) and the Pro Football Writers Association (PFWA) and 2nd Team All-Pro by the Associated Press (AP).
 He also earned a second straight trip to the Pro Bowl.
 The Steelers named him the Team's MVP for the 1985 season.

-He struggled with injuries during the 1986.
+He struggled with injuries during the 1986 season.
 One of his injuries occurred against the defending Super Bowl champion Chicago Bears, where he took an elbow to the face by Bears linebacker Otis Wilson, causing Lipps to be ruled out for the remainder of the matchup.
 Across 13 games, Lipps caught 38 passes for 590 yards and three touchdowns.
 Lipps would be injured for much of the 1987 season.
 He appeared in only four games and caught 11 passes for 164 yards in what would be his only season in which he did not catch a single touchdown.